kubernetes/kubernetes/pkg/proxy/nftables/README.md

     network IP, because masquerading is about ensuring that the packet eventually gets routed back to the host network namespace on this node, so if it's never getting routed away from there, there's nothing to do.)

+  - We install a `reject` rule for ClusterIPs matching `@cluster-ips` set and a `drop` rule for ClusterIPs belonging to any of the ServiceCIDRs in `forward` and `output` hook, with a higher (i.e. less urgent) priority than the DNAT chains making sure all valid traffic directed for ClusterIPs is already DNATed.
+Drop rule will only be installed if `MultiCIDRServiceAllocator` feature is enabled.